 Neil leads Buddle Findlay's tax practice.
-He specialises in corporate and international tax issues, as well as structured transactions.
+He specialises in corporate and international income tax issues, as well as structured transactions.
+Neil also has extensive experience in relation to GST matters.
 In addition to his tax expertise Neil has a multi-jurisdictional background in banking and capital markets transactions.

 Neil is currently advising a number of New Zealand and offshore clients with the tax aspects of investment transactions and asset disposals.
-He advises a number of the firm’s clients with the development of new business structures and products, and regularly assists clients with tax investigations, binding and non-binding ruling applications and tax risk reviews.
-Neil is involved in tax policy, and is frequently dealing with Inland Revenue and treasury officials on proposed law changes.
+He advises a number of the firm’s clients, other law firms and accounting practices with the development of new business structures and products, and regularly assists clients with tax investigations, binding and non-binding ruling applications and tax risk reviews.
+Neil is involved in tax policy, and is frequently dealing with Inland Revenue and Treasury officials on proposed law changes.

-When not in the office, Neil enjoys outdoor sports, and triathlon.
-He has twice competed at the Ironman World Championships in Hawaii, and is trying his hand at orienteering in the 2017 World Masters Games in April.
+When not in the office, Neil enjoys outdoor sports.
+He has twice competed at the Ironman World Championships in Hawaii, and is currently trying his hand at orienteering to try to keep fit with his family.

 "Clients appreciate Neil for his pragmatism, noting that 'he's extremely easy to work with and very quick to understand what you're trying to do'."